zio/zio-cache/README.md

 ZIO Cache makes it easy to cache values to optimize your application's performance.

 ZIO Cache features:
-1. Deep integration with ZIO including support for concurrent lookups, failure, and interruption.
+* **ZIO Native** - Deep ZIO integration including support for concurrent lookups, failure, and interruption.
-2. Unified interface for synchronous and asynchronous caches.
+* **Simple** - Unified interface for synchronous and asynchronous caches.
-3. Compositional definition of a cache in terms of a lookup function allowing building complex systems such as an in-memory cache with arbitrary backends.
+* **Compositional** - Definition of cache in terms of lookup function allowing building complex caches with arbitrary backends in addition to simple ones.

 Check out the microsite for more information!